blazium-engine/blazium-shared-menus/README.md

 All scenes are located in their own folder.
 The Game scene is not in this repo but instead it's loaded from `res://game/game.tscn`.
 This will be the screen of your game.

-Also the following scene has to exist: `res://game/menu_persona.tscn`.
-This will be used in the main menu.
+Also the following scene can exist to extend functionality of main menu: `res://game/menu_persona.tscn`.

+Also the following scene can exist to extend functionality of settings: `res://game/settings_extra.tscn`.

 ## Design